isomerpages/nrf-ctrlshift/_stories/safety-on-your-plate-ensuring-food-safety-in-singapore.md

 ---
-title: 'Safety on Your Plate – Ensuring Food Safety in Singapore'
+title: Safety on Your Plate – Ensuring Food Safety in Singapore
 permalink: /stories/sfa-food-safety-in-singapore/
-breadcrumb: '/What''s Next stories/Safety on Your Plate – Ensuring Food Safety in Singapore'
+breadcrumb: /What's Next stories/Safety on Your Plate – Ensuring Food Safety in Singapore
 ---
 # <b>Safety on Your Plate – Ensuring Food Safety in Singapore</b>
 ![SFA](/images/SFA_Johnny%20Yeung.jpg)
 <br>